Does Your Website Run On WordPress? How To Tell

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing Wappalyzer, icons will display in your browser, in the URL field allowing you to see which software is being used by all the sites you are visiting …
+After installing Wappalyzer on your web browser, icons will show up in your web browser allowing you to see which technologies are installed on all the sites you are visiting …

-If you see the WordPress icon displayed on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If you see the WordPress icon on your browser menu (as the above screenshot shows), then the site uses WordPress.

 SpyBar